-B. Merit Increases
+A. Merit Increases

-- 1. The University shall provide a salary pool equal to 4.0% of the May 6, 2014, inunit employee salary base to be distributed as set forth in Section 23.1.B.2 to all eligible in-unit employees - 2.
-Eligible employees in 23.1.B.1 are those employees whose most recent performance evaluations are satisfactory and above (a minimum score on the most recent annual evaluation of at least 3.0 on a 5.0 point numerical rating scale).
-New hires with no evaluation are excluded from this pool.
-This pool shall be distributed at the department/unit level.
+- 1. 2016 -2017.
+The University shall provide a pool of funds to each department for increases equal to 2.0% of the August 7, 2016, in-unit employee salary base to be distributed as set forth in Section 23.1.(A)(4) to all eligible in-unit employees. - 2.
+2017- 2018.
+The University shall provide a pool of funds to each department for increases equal to 2% of the August 7, 2017, in-unit employee salary base to be distributed as set forth in Section 23.1.(A)(4) to all eligible in-unit employees. - 3.
+2018- 2019.
+The University shall provide a pool of funds to each department for increases equal to 2% of the August 7, 2018, in-unit employee salary base to be distributed as set forth in Section 23.1.(A)(4) to all eligible in-unit employees. - 4.
+Eligible employees in 23.1A(1), (2), and (3). are those employees whose most recent performance evaluations are satisfactory and above (a minimum score on the most recent annual evaluation of at least 3.0 on a 5.0 point numerical rating scale).
+New hires with no evaluation are excluded from this pool as are employees with no evaluation on file within two academic years of full ratification.
+This pool shall be distributed at the college level.
 The nominal evaluation ratings on the most recent annual evaluation shall be converted to numerical ratings (if ratings are already in numerical form, then those numbers shall be utilized so long as they are consistent with the 5.0 point scale that follows) with "outstanding" = 5.0; "strong to outstanding" = 4.5; "strong" = 4.0; satisfactory to strong" = 3.5; "satisfactory" = 3.0; "weak to satisfactory" = 2.5; "weak" = 2.0 "unacceptable to weak" = 1.5; and, "unacceptable" = 1.0.

 Using the most recent annual evaluation, each employee's numerical score in each area of assigned activity (the average of the peer committee's rating, if applicable, and the supervisor's rating) shall be multiplied by the assigned FTE, if applicable, to derive the overall raw score in each area of assignment (for example, an employee receiving a rating of 4.0 in instruction, with a .60 FTE assignment in instruction would have a raw score in this category of 2.4, derived by multiplying 4.00 by .60).
 Raw scores in each area of assignment are added together to determine the overall raw score for the individual employee.
 The highest total raw score possible would be 5.0 and the lowest, 1.0.
 Once the overall raw score has been computed, all those employees with a minimum score of 3.0 would be eligible for general merit pool consideration.
-In each department/unit, the performance scores shall be added together for all employees who have been determined eligible to participate in the distribution of the general merit pool.
+In each department, the performance scores shall be added together for all employees who have been determined eligible to participate in the distribution of the general merit pool.

-Each employee's score shall be divided by the total score of the eligible employee's in the unit.
-The resulting percentage shall be the employee's percentage ownership of the unit salary pool.
+Each employee's score shall be divided by the total score of the eligible employees in the department.
+The resulting percentage shall be the employee's percentage ownership of the department salary pool.
 The amount received shall be added to the employee's base salary.

-C. Additional Eligibility Requirements.
+B. Additional Eligibility Requirements.